-Each department and area of specialization which offers Ed.D.
-CTAS programs has a statement of its programs of study which a student obtains from the program office or from the Academic Advisor.
-All programs include (1) introductory and advanced work leading to competence in a program, including, if required by your program, teaching experience, internship, and foreign language, (2) relevant doctoral research courses, and (3) instruction in broad and basic areas of education, and the methods of evaluation and research.
+Each department has a statement of its programs of study which a student obtains from the program office or from the Academic Advisor.
+All programs include (1) introductory and advanced work leading to competence in a program, (2) relevant doctoral research courses, and (3) instruction in broad and basic areas of education, and the methods of evaluation and research.